The cost of attending for the Lede Program includes two sets of expenses: University charges and personal living expenses.

 Health Services Fee and Health Insurance for Lede Students

 Lede students are automatically enrolled in basic Columbia student health insurance, and charged an expected $937 fee.
 They have the option of waiving this university plan if they can prove comparable coverage elsewhere; and they can explore insurance options through the school’s Healthcare Exchange.
+Note: waiver option is not available to international students.

 All students must also pay an expected $216 Health Services fee, which allows them to see a doctor on campus.